SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/03-Java-Database-Connectivity-(JDBC).md

 JDBC API provides several interfaces and classes:

-- **DriverManager** - matches requests from the application with the proper DB driver
+- **DriverManager** - matches requests from the application with the proper database driver
-- **Driver** - handles the communication with the DB server
+- **Driver** - handles the communication with the database server
 - **Connection** - all methods for contacting a database
 - **Statement** - methods and properties that enable you to send SQL, also there are is an automatic escaping, which prevents an SQL injection
 - **ResultSet** - this is the result of the executed query

-Let us say we need to **extract the full names** of all employees from the **egineering department**, the result will be a **collection of full names** of the employees of the given department.
+Let us say we need to **extract the full names** of all employees working the **engineering department** from the SoftUni database, the result will be a **collection of full names** of the employees working the given department.

-Another example is if we want to **increase the salaries** of the employees, working in engineering, by 10%, the result set will be the n**umber of affected rows**.
+Another example is if we want to **increase the salaries** of the employees, working in engineering, by 10%, the result set will be the **number of affected rows**.

 - **SQLException** - if an exception occurs during retrieving data from the database, it is a good practice to **catch** the acquired exception **after** the result set, that way we ensure that **no exception during the entire process will be left unprocessed**